qink1986/aria2-mipsel-static/README.md

 aria2-mipsel-static
 ===================

-Script to create static aria2 binary for mipsel devices using the tomatoware toolchain.
+Script to create static aria2 binary for mipsel devices using the OpenWrt 14.07 toolchain.

-Make sure the tomatoware toolchain is already in your PATH, and run.
+Make sure the OpenWrt 14.07 toolchain is already in your work path, and run.

-The resulting binary is available at http://lancethepants.com/files